Football at the 2016 Summer Olympics – Men's tournament final: Background

 Both teams were seeking their first Olympic gold medal in the sport despite having won the FIFA World Cup nine times between them.
 Since the Olympic men's football was restricted to an under-23 tournament in 1992, Brazil had played in only one gold medal match, losing to Mexico in 2012.
 Germany, as a unified team or country, played in their first ever Olympic gold medal match.
 However, the former East Germany senior team won in 1976, before losing to Czechoslovakia in 1980.

-The match was the first time the two nations had faced each other in a major tournament since Germany knocked out host Brazil in the semifinals of the 2014 FIFA World Cup in Belo Horizonte, beating them 7–1 – Brazil's worst margin of defeat in a World Cup match.
+The match was the first time the two nations had faced each other in a major tournament since Germany knocked out host Brazil in the semi-finals of the 2014 FIFA World Cup in Belo Horizonte, beating them 7–1 – Brazil's worst margin of defeat in a World Cup match.

-Both opposing coaches — Rogerio Micale for Brazil and Horst Hrubesch for Germany — downplayed the fact that the gold medal match was a rematch of the World Cup semifinal, dubbed the Mineiraço ([minejˈɾasu]) in Brazil in reference to the Mineirão stadium, which was the venue.
-Only two players – one on each team – had been in the World Cup squads but had not played in the semifinal.
-Neymar had been ruled out injured after he suffered a fractured vertebra in a collision with Columbia's Juan Zuniga in the quarterfinals, while Matthias Ginter was an unused substitute.
+Both opposing coaches — Rogerio Micale for Brazil and Horst Hrubesch for Germany — downplayed the fact that the gold medal match was a rematch of the World Cup semi-final, dubbed the Mineiraço ([minejˈɾasu]) in Brazil in reference to the Mineirão stadium, which was the venue.
+Only two players – one on each team – had been in the World Cup squads but had not played in the semi-final.
+Neymar had been ruled out injured after he suffered a fractured vertebra in a collision with Colombia's Juan Zuniga in the quarter-finals, while Matthias Ginter was an unused substitute.

 The two countries had also met at senior level in the 2002 FIFA World Cup final, with Brazil prevailing 2–0 at the International Stadium Yokohama.
+Germany was seeking to become the first nation to win Olympic gold in both men's and women's football, having become the first nation to play in both finals at the same Games and having won the women's tournament the previous day.